northle/docs/src/docs/crud-tutorial/reading.md

 ---
-title: Reading | CRUD Tutorial
+title: 'CRUD Tutorial: Reading'
 ---

-# Reading | CRUD Tutorial
+# CRUD Tutorial: Reading

 In the previous chapter we added a functionality to add new todos.
 Now we are ready to retrieve and show them.